 Tax on mutual funds is paid against the profits earned through investment in equity and debt schemes.
-In case of equity funds, tax is levied on the capital gains whereas, the same is calculated on dividends earned, in case of debt funds.
+In the case of equity funds, tax is levied on the capital gains whereas, the same is calculated on dividends earned, in the case of debt funds.

 However, before diving into the details of mutual fund taxation, first, let’s understand how these schemes deliver returns.

 Mutual fund investments are available in two forms – capital gains and dividends.

 Capital gains: Capital gain is the profit you receive if you sell your mutual fund units at a price higher than you bought them for.
 A point to note here is that capital gains are taxed depending on the holding period of the mutual fund units.